nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 * Floating suggestions such as Emoji panel in Version 1709 (Fall Creators Update) and hardware keyboard suggestions in Version 1803 (April 2018 Update).
-This has been incorporated into upcoming NVDA 2018.3 release.
+This has been incorporated into NVDA 2018.3 release.
 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.
 * Announcing tooltips from universal apps.